 Homebound instruction is provided for the child who is physically unable to attend school due to a medical condition for a period of more than two weeks.
 Application is made through the office at the child's school.
 A doctor's order is required to initiate homebound instruction.
-Beginning in the 2021-2022 school year, homebound instruction may be held virtually with an assigned teacher through video conferencing.
+Homebound instruction may be held virtually with an assigned teacher through video conferencing.